sdsc/sdsc-summer-institute-2022/3.5_high_throughput_computing/BUNDLING.md

 ## Batch job bundling

 While Expanse was designed to be supportive of HTC-like workflows, many HPC systems cater specifically to large-scale, parallel jobs.
 On these systems, compute resources are often scheduled at the node-level and they either discourage or explicitly prohibit the queueing hundreds or thousands of jobs at a time in order to improve the scheduling performance of the system.
-Under these circumstances, the only way to run HTC workflows that consist of many serial (or small multi-core) jobs without being inherently wasteful and inefficient is to create *job bundles*, wherein a group of independent jobs or tasks are *packed* into and managed (usually in an ad-hoc way) by a single batch job script.
+Under these circumstances, the only way to run HTC workflows that consist of many serial (or small multi-core) jobs without being inherently wasteful and inefficient is to create *job bundles*, wherein a group of independent jobs or tasks are *packed* into and managed (usually in an ad-hoc way) by a single batch job.

 ### Linux-native scheduling